ts-rest/ts-rest/apps/docs/docs/core/fetch.md

 - `body` - The body of the request, only used for `POST`, `PUT`, `PATCH` requests.
 - `query` - The query parameters of the request.
-- `headers` - Request headers defined in the contract (merged and overridden with `baseHeaders` in the client)
+- `headers` - Request headers defined in the contract (merged and overrides any `baseHeaders` defined in the client)
 - `extraHeaders` - If you want to pass headers not defined in the contract
 - `params` - The path parameters of the request.
 - `fetchOptions` - Additional fetch options to pass to the fetch function.